stereosuper/essor/dest/wp-content/plugins/email-log/readme.txt

 - Initial Release

 == Upgrade Notice ==

+= 2.0.2 =
+Fixed the case of the Util directory.
+This caused issues in some install.

+= 2.0.1 =
+Fixed a JavaScript issue that was introduced in v2.0.0

 = 2.0.0 =
 Ability to search logs by date.
 Dropped support to PHP 5.2